This course is only available for students in the BA Urban Studies.

 How are contemporary cities governed?
-How do urban governments address increasingly ‘wicked problems’?
-How to manage, for instance, climate change in urban environments?
-And what role do citizens play?
-This course discusses key aspects and challenges of contemporary urban governance.
-The course begins addressing the scope, main themes and challenges of contemporary urban governance and why – as some scholars argue – the city has become increasingly complex and decentred.
-In order to provide focus, the course elucidates key notions of urban governance by thematically concentrating on the climate crisis.
+How to address their increasingly ‘wicked problems’?
+How to manage public security in our complex urban environments?
+The course begins addressing these questions by first explaining the scope, main themes and challenges of contemporary urban governance and why–as some scholars argue–the city has become increasingly complex and decentered, not only spatially and structurally but also conceptually.
+In order to provide focus, the course elucidates key notions of urban governance by concentrating on the level of security governance.

-The course elaborates these topics with reference to the latest conceptual developments not only in urban studies and the humanities, but also in environmental governance and politics.
-In the tutorials, insights from the readings and lectures are further explored and discussed.
-A set of specialised guest lecturers complements the thematic focus of this course (i.e. on climate change) by addressing a variety of other topics and urban governance aspects.
+The course elaborates these topics with reference to the latest conceptual developments not only in urban studies but also in surveillance studies, philosophy of technology, and social scientific discourse about urban security governance.
+A set of guest lectures from specialized scholars complements the focus of this course by addressing a variety of other aspects of urban governance.

 The student is able to:

-1) Identify key aspects and challenges of contemporary urban governance and citizenship, especially regarding climate change;
+- Identify and explain key themes and challenges of contemporary urban governance.

 Mode of instruction

 Total course load is 5 EC (1 EC = 28 hours), equal to 140 hours, devoted to:

 Preparation exam and presentation: 25 hours

 Exam(s): 2 hours